Kuzziv/PokemonLib/README.md

 3. **Build the Projects**

-   Build the solution to ensure everything is set up correctly:
+   Build the solution to ensure everything is configured correctly:

    ```bash
    dotnet build